sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/lisbon-day1/index.md

 large harbour.
 Right at the water, a grand square which was built during the height of Portugal's imperial age.

-{{< figure
-      src="./images/praca.jpg"
-      link="./images/praca.jpg"
-      target="_blank"
+{{<figure
+  src="images/praca.jpg"
   title="The Praça do Comércio with a statue of King José I" caption="The square was quite large and was surrounded by former palaces and government offices."
 >}}

 I was quite tired after the taekwondo workout and walking around the city, so I